tylercollier/openresync/README.md

 ## Q&A

 **Question:** Why would I use this tool and sync data locally, rather than querying the RESO Web API directly?
-**Answer:** It's true that the RESO Web API is generally superior to the older RETS standard, and one reason is it allows you to efficiently query the API for specific results that could then e.g. be shown on a website.
+**Answer:** It's true that the RESO Web API is generally superior to the older RETS standard, and one reason is it typically allows you to efficiently query the API for specific results that could then e.g. be shown on a website.
 However, here are a number of use cases to sync the data locally.

   In the following list, there are ideas that are beyond what this application does on its own.
 But you'd have the power to take things another step and accomplish things the RESO Web API can't.

+  * Not all platforms support direct querying via the API.
+For example, MLS Grid only supports replication.
   * Aggregates like "What's the median price?", or "What's the average number of pictures per listing?"
   * Massage data
     * E.g. in Phoenix, Ahwatukee is not a city, but people treat it like one.
 You could make searches done by your users automatically turn requests for the village (not city) of Ahwatukee into a search for the 3 zip codes representing Ahwatukee.